cloudmesh-book/book-latex-2018/cloud-clusters/chapters/cloud/chameleon/faq.md

 machine appliances supported by the Chameleon team as well appliances contributed by users.

-### How do I publish an appliance in the Appliance Catalog? {#how-do-i-publish-an-appliance-in-the-chameleon-appliance-catalog}
+### How do I publish an appliance in the Appliance Catalog?

 The new Appliance Catalog allows you to easily publish and share your own appliances so that others can discover them and use them either to